GenomeDK/genomedk-docs/docs/advanced.rst

 Project owners and project members with administrative rights can manage their own projects through the following commands:

+:command:`gm-request-project -g <project name> -m <members>`
+    Request a new project folder with the given name and list of members.
 :command:`gm-add-user -g <project name> -u <username>`
     Add a user to a project.
 :command:`gm-remove-user  -g <project name> -u <username>`